The Tax Consequences of Selling Your Insurance Agency

 Selling a P&C insurance agency triggers long-term capital gains tax (20% federal + 3.8% net investment income tax + state taxes) on the difference between your sale price and your basis.
 On a $1M sale with a $100K basis, you'll owe approximately $214,000-$280,000 in federal and state taxes (depending on your state).
 However, using an installment sale election (IRS Section 453) with seller carryback financing lets you defer taxes over 10-15 years, dramatically improving your after-tax cash flow and allowing strategic tax planning.

 If you're selling your agency and you haven't talked to a CPA about tax strategy, you're likely paying $50K-$150K more in taxes than necessary.
+For the broader entity-structure and 1031-exchange analysis, see our tax implications of selling your insurance agency.

 When you sell your insurance agency for cash (or bank-financed by the buyer), the IRS treats the entire gain as taxable income in the year of sale.